 Whitley contends that the trial court denied him due process by dismissing his claims without an evidentiary hearing.
-Whitley is confused.
-On March 27, 2007, the trial court held a hearing on Whitley's Motion to Recuse and Pearl Automotive's Motion for Summary Judgment, or in the Alternative, Motion to Dismiss.
+Whitley is simply wrong.
+On March 27, 2007, the trial court held a hearing on Whitley's Motion to Recuse and Motion for Summary Judgment, or in the Alternative, Motion to Dismiss of all defendants.
 (T. 1-51).
 At this hearing, both sides were given the opportunity to present their arguments and evidence regarding the dismissal of Whitley's claims.
 (T. 19-51).
-Indeed, both of Whitley's attorneys argued in opposition to Pearl Automotive's motion for dismissal.
+Indeed, both of Whitley's attorneys argued in opposition to motion for dismissal.
 Further, Whitley attended this hearing with his attorneys, however, he did not offer any testimony and he did not call any witnesses to testify on his behalf.
 Whitley was given ample opportunity to present evidence to oppose the dismissal of his claims.4